 Visiting and Accommodations

-Entrance into Wudang Shan depending on the time of year may range is about 140 RMB for a three day pass.
+Entrance into Wudang Shan is about 140 RMB for a three-day pass depending on the time of year.
 Travelers can pay an extra 3 RMB for a map of Wudang Mountain.
-In many ways the map is essentially useless.
-It is an approximation of the two roads leading up the mountains.
-The writing is also in Chinese.
-It does however make an inexpensive souvenir.
+In many ways, the map is useless: It is an approximation of the two roads leading up the mountains, and the writing is in Chinese.
+It does, however, make an inexpensive souvenir.
 There is an extra charge of 2 RMB for insurance.

 Seven Tips for Visiting Wudang Mountain

-Again it is possible to buy food on the mountain.
-However this is usually limited to instant noodles and other kinds of junk food.
-Also, again you may want a snack while you are exploring some isolated cliff and not be near one of those little shops.
+It is possible to buy food on the mountain if you need to.
+However, this is usually limited to instant noodles and other kinds of junk food.
+Also, you may want a snack while you are exploring some isolated cliff and you will not be near one of those little shops.
 A good suggestion is to take fruit with you.
 Apples and bananas are easy to find in China.
 You can load up on these in the shops at the foot of the mountain.
-Some of the shops you find on the mountain will have fruit as well.
-Trail mix would be idea but you may have to make your own before you go.
+Some of the shops you find on the mountain will have other fruit as well.
+Trail mix would be ideal, but you may have to make your own before you go.

-The signs lie.
-The locals often lie also.
+The signs lie, and the locals often lie also.
 You may hear that it takes three hours to climb the 4 km from Nanyan to the top of the mountain.
 Don't let this fool you.
 The trek to the top can easily take all day.
-Even for people who are in good physical shape the climb may take much longer than three hours.
+Even for people who are in good physical shape, the climb may take much longer than three hours.
 The path that leads up to the Golden Roof is often deceptive.
 It goes up and up for a while only to descend again before climbing back up.
-The climb to the top will be more satisfying and less aggravating if you take it in stride, remember to breath and most importantly take time to enjoy the views that surround you.
+The climb to the top will be more satisfying and less aggravating if you take it in stride, remember to breathe and most importantly take time to enjoy the views that surround you.

 Places to Explore in Wudang Shan

-The Golden Roof: This is the highest peak of Wudang Shan.
+- The Golden Roof: This is the highest peak of Wudang Shan.
 There are two ways to reach the top of the mountain.
-A traveler can ride a cable car to a pavilion near the top of Wudang Shan.
-More adventurous travelers should climb up the many stairs that ascend to the golden summit.
-The climb is daunting but reaching the golden summit yields a great sense of accomplishment.
-Getting into the Golden Roof will cast an extra 20 RMB.
+A traveler can ride a cable car to a pavilion near the top of Wudang Shan, or more adventurous travelers can climb up the many stairs that ascend to the golden summit.
+The climb is daunting, but reaching the Golden Summit yields a great sense of accomplishment.
+Getting into the Golden Roof will cost an extra 20 RMB.

-Nanyan Palace: One of the more important Toaist temples.
+- Nanyan Palace: One of the more important Taoist temples.
 The path that leads to Nanyan Palace offers a challenging alternative to climbing to the Golden Roof.
 The Nanyan Palace path completes a circle that leads back to the main path that leads up the mountain.

-Carefree Valley: Though it is much lower on the mountain than most of the other sights, Care Free Valley is probably the most beautiful location in all of Wudang Shan.
+- Care Free Valley: Though it is much lower on the mountain than most of the other sights, Care Free Valley is probably the most beautiful location in all of Wudang Shan.
 Dragon Spring Lake is located at the beginning of the trails that lead into Care Free Valley.
 This lake is one of the locations used in the 2010 film The Karate Kid with Jackie Chan and Jaden Smith.
-The path that leads into the valley follows a small peaceful stream that cuts between the mountains and winds forest covered hills.
+The path that leads into the valley follows a small peaceful stream that cuts between the mountains and winds through forest-covered hills.

-Five Dragon Palace: If you speak Chinese it is possible to hire a guide who can lead travelers from the trails around Nanyan to the Five Dragon Palace.
+- Five Dragon Palace: If you speak Chinese, it is possible to hire a guide who can lead travelers from the trails around Nanyan to the Five Dragon Palace.
 It is a 12 km hike from Nanyan Palace to the Five Dragon Palace.
-The other alternative to to take a bus from the bottom of the mountain up the less traveled road.
+The other alternative is to take a bus from the bottom of the mountain up the less traveled road.
 This is the oldest temple built in the Wudang Mountains.
 It was first constructed during the Tang Dynasty.
 This temple suffered some damage during the Cultural Revolution but has since been repaired.
-Though it is separate from the other locations mentioned here it is well worth the visit.
+Though it is separate from the other locations mentioned here, it is well worth the visit.

 History of Wudang Shan

 Beginning in Tang Dynasty in AD 627 the Five Dragon Palace was ordered to be built by Emperor Taizong.
-Successive Emperors continued to fund building in Wudang Shan culminating in the construction of nine palaces, 72 temples built into cliffs, and 36 Taoist monasteries.
-The construction of these temples, palaces and paths and more than 100 bridges that support them was completed mostly during the Yuan, Ming and Qing Dynasties.
+Successive emperors continued to fund building in Wudang Shan culminating in the construction of nine palaces, 72 temples built into cliffs, and 36 Taoist monasteries.
+The construction of these temples, palaces, paths, and more than 100 bridges that support them was completed mostly during the Yuan, Ming, and Qing Dynasties.

-According to legend Wudang Shan is the birthplace of Tai Chi and the Wudang style of martial arts.
-This style of martial arts includes Tai Chi and is distinct to southern China while the Shoalin school of martial arts is much more prominent in northern China.
+According to legend, Wudang Shan is the birthplace of Tai Chi and the Wudang style of martial arts.
+This style of martial arts includes Tai Chi and is distinct to southern China while the Shaolin school of martial arts is much more prominent in northern China.

 The Cultural Revolution from 1966 to 1976 resulted in damage to many of the monasteries located within Wudang Shan.
-In 1994 the site of Wudang Shan and the temples, palaces and monasteries located within was designated a World Heritage Site by UNESCO.
+In 1994 the site of Wudang Shan and the temples, palaces, and monasteries located within it was designated a World Heritage Site by UNESCO.

-For both Chinese and western travelers Wudang Shan offers a momentary escape from the urban sprawl of the major cities.
-Wudang Shan offer the opportunity to view the architectural delights of the temples and palaces.
+For both Chinese and western travelers, Wudang Shan offers a momentary escape from the urban sprawl of the major cities.
+Wudang Shan offers the opportunity to view the architectural delights of the temples and palaces.
 These are architectural styles that have been mostly lost in the modernization of China.
-For westerners the Wudong wushu schools, the architecture of the temples and the myriad hiking trails leading between them cutting through the splendid mountain scenery of trees, flowers, streams and the gently rising mist that lingers between the hills and slopes of the mountains are the main attractions of Wudang Shan.
+For westerners, the Wudong Wushu schools, the architecture of the temples, and the myriad hiking trails leading between them cutting through the splendid mountain scenery of trees, flowers, streams and the gently rising mist that lingers between the hills and slopes of the mountains are the main attractions of Wudang Shan.

-Any Westerner who has been living in a major Chinese city, encumbered by the high-rise apartment buildings, the countless malls, the unending traffic and the complete absence of nature should seek refuge in the hiking trails of Wudang Shan.
-In addition anyone who is interesting in mountain traveling will not regret visiting Wudang.
+Any westerner who has been living in a major Chinese city, encumbered by the high-rise apartment buildings, the countless malls, the unending traffic and the complete absence of nature should seek refuge in the hiking trails of Wudang Shan.
+Also, anyone who is interested in mountain traveling will not regret visiting Wudang.

 Wudang Wushu Schools

 The Wudang Taoist Kung Fu Academy is located in the middle of the mountain near the Purple Heaven Palace.
-The Wudang Taoist Kung Fu Academy teaches classes in Tai Chi, Boxing, Weapons and Basic Exercises.
+The Wudang Taoist Kung Fu Academy teaches classes in Tai Chi, boxing, weapons, and basic exercises.
 They have several packages to choose from.
-There is a daily rate of 350 RMB (a little over $55.) for up to ten days.
-This amount includes tuition, accommodations and three meals each day.
+There is a daily rate of 350 RMB (a little over $55) for up to ten days.
+This amount includes tuition, accommodations, and three meals each day.
 There are three different levels of accommodation.
-The other packages range between 6,900 to 90,400 depending on the type of room and the length of time you wish to stay.
+The other packages range between 6,900 to 90,400 RMB depending on the type of room and the length of time you wish to stay.
 The 6,900 is for an older single room for one month while the 90K will put you in a "luxury" single room for one full year.
-If you'd like more information about the Wudang Taoist Kung Fu Academy you can visit their website.
+If you'd like more information about the Wudang Taoist Kung Fu Academy, you can visit their website.

-It doesn't hurt to talk to the taxi driver especially if you are traveling with in a group of four.
-In this case if you can talk him down or talk him into using the meter it may be worth it.
-Otherwise I would advise taking the bus.
+It doesn't hurt to talk to the taxi driver, especially if you are traveling in a group of four.
+In this case, if you can talk him down or talk him into using the meter, it may be worth it.
+Otherwise, I would advise taking the bus.